 7. Not all charities are eligible.
 For example, donor-advised funds and supporting organizations are not eligible recipients.

 8. Transferred amounts are counted in determining whether the owner has met the IRA’s required minimum distribution rules.
 Where individuals have made nondeductible contributions to their traditional IRAs, a special rule treats transferred amounts as coming first from taxable funds, instead of proportionately from taxable and nontaxable funds, as would be the case with regular distributions.
 If nondeductible contributions are transferred to an eligible organization, a charitable contribution deduction may be allowed if itemizing deductions.

-9. More information about qualified charitable distributions can be found in Publication 590, Individual Retirement Arrangements.
+9. More information about qualified charitable distributions can be found in Publication 590-B, Distributions From Individual Retirement Arrangements.